Powerful quake in Morocco kills more than 600 people and damages historic buildings in Marrakech

 Abderrahim Ait Daoud, head of the town of Talat N’Yaaqoub, said authorities are working to clear roads in Al Haouz Province to allow passage for ambulances and aid to populations affected, but said large distances between mountain villages mean it will take time to learn the extent of the damage.

-Local media reported that roads leading to the mountain region around the epicenter were jammed with vehicles and blocked with collapsed rocks, slowing rescue efforts.
+The Moroccan military and emergency services mobilized aid efforts to the areas hit by damages, local media reported that roads leading to the mountain region around the epicenter were jammed with vehicles and blocked with collapsed rocks, slowing rescue efforts.
+Trucks loaded with blankets, camp cots and lighting equipment were headed to the region, the official news agency MAP reported.

+Al Haouz is known for scenic High Atlas landscapes and Amazigh villages built into mountainsides.

+Later Saturday morning in Marrakech, ambulances and motorcycles whirred by the edge of the old city, where business as usual mostly resumed Saturday morning.
+Tourists and passersby navigated roadblocks and snapped photos of sections of the clay ochre wall that had cracked, spilling fragments and dust onto the sidewalk and street.

 The U.S. Geological Survey said the quake had a preliminary magnitude of 6.8 when it hit at 11:11 p.m.
 (2211 GMT), with shaking that lasted several seconds.
 The U.S. agency reported a magnitude-4.9 aftershock hit 19 minutes later.